bigtree-its/demo-decryption-service/README.md

 # demo-decryption-service
-A Springboot Microservice to expose REST endpoints to Encrypt and Decrypt using Self-Signed Crypto Certificates
+A Springboot Microservice to expose REST endpoints to Encrypt and Decrypt given Payload using Self-Signed Crypto Certificates